Learz/WarOfRaekidion/README.md

 ----------------------

 To install the game, you only have to download the appropriate binary file from the "**release**" folder.
-All content and libraries are included inside the archive.
+All content and libraries are included within the installer.
-To launch the game on Windows, choose the "raekidion.exe" file.
-For Linux, run the "raekidion" executable file.
+To launch the game on Windows, simply click on the shortcut on your desktop, or in the Start menu.
+For Linux, run the "raekidion" executable file from a terminal or, if you have the Debian menu or equivalent, you will find it under the Games category.
+A desktop file should also be created, along with an entry for the Unity menu.

 Installing the SDK
 ---------------------